The Most Expensive TV Flops In History

 The I-Land

 "The I-Land" is another Netflix series that faced cancellation very early in its run.
-Starring Natalie Martinez, Kate Bosworth, Kyle Schmid, and Sibylla Deen, it is a sci-fi thriller that tracks 10 strangers who wake up on a beach without any idea how they got there or knowledge about their own identities.
-Conflict soon breaks out and it is later revealed that this is a digital simulation meant to test whether violent criminals will return to the way they once behaved under all new circumstances.
+Starring Natalie Martinez, Kate Bosworth, Kyle Schmid, and Sibylla Deen, it was a sci-fi thriller that tracks 10 strangers who wake up on a beach without any idea how they got there or knowledge about their own identities.
+Conflict soon breaks out and it is later revealed that this is a digital simulation meant to test whether violent criminals will return to the way they once behaved under all-new circumstances.

 After its premiere, "The I-Land" was universally criticized.
 It holds a Rotten Tomatoes rating of just 8% and a similarly bad audience score, suggesting that very few people enjoyed anything about it.
 In its review of the series, Paste criticized its absurdity and called it an embarrassment; the writer stated, "I have watched some truly, truly bad series in my day, but few that went off the rails this hard this fast."
 Considering that "The I-Land" cost approximately $14 million for a limited series of just seven 40-minute episodes, few could argue this was a good investment.